Tea (1 piece) and Idli (1 Piece)

 Stay Hydrated

-Keep track of how different foods and portion sizes affect your glucose levels and adjust your eating habits accordingly.
+Keep a regular check on your blood sugar levels to understand how different foods and habits affect your glucose levels, and adjust accordingly.

 Find Glucose response for your favourite foods